John Frederick I, Elector of Saxony: Final days

 The sudden attack upon the emperor by Elector Maurice made an end of John Frederick's imprisonment, and he was released on 1 September 1552.
 He firmly refused to bind himself to comply in matters of religion with the decisions of a future council or diet, declaring that he was resolved to adhere until his grave to the doctrine contained in the Augsburg Confession.

 His homeward journey was a triumphal march.
 He met his family after an absence of five years at Wolfersdorf Castle which he had built as a hunting lodge earlier, and he renamed it Schloss Froehliche Wiederkunft ("Palace of Happy Returning").

-He removed the seat of government to Weimar and reformed the conditions of his country, but died within two years.
+He moved the seat of government to Weimar and reformed the conditions of his country, but died within two years.
 A special object of his care was the University of Jena, which he planned in place of Wittenberg, which he had lost (1547).
-He died in Weimar, Germany.
+He died in Weimar.